afatehpuria787/titanic-disaster/README.md

 ## 🧰 Requirements

 You need **Docker** installed on your machine.
-If not installed yet, follow instructions from: [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/)
+If not installed yet, follow instructions from [Get Docker](https://docs.docker.com/get-docker/).

 No local R or Python setup is needed — everything runs inside containers.